DSR-RHIT/me447-visualizing-data/cm/cm202_boxplot.md

 library("graphclassmate")
 ```

 We will use the `nontraditional` data set from graphclassmate.
-To learn
+Run `?
-more about the data, run `?nontraditional` to open its help page.
+nontraditional` to open the help page for the data set.

 For exploring the data, I assign it a new name, leaving the original
 data frame unaltered.